GiGaSoftwareDevelopment/ng-patterns/docs/PUBLISH.md

     ```
      What is the new version? provide [x.x.x]
      Do you want to update versions of packages? y|n y
-     Do you want to update version in peer dependencies? y|n y
+     Do you want to update version in peer dependencies? y|n n
     ```
 2. `npm run build:libs`
 3. `npm run publish:[set number] -- tag=[tag name] otp=[google authenticator number]`